 While you’re slowly sipping that beverage that is so simple, yet makes you feel so fancy, let’s talk interiors.

-When I think of spaces inspired by this fun-loving cocktail with an air of mystery, I envision rooms that are cheerful.
+When I think of interiors inspired by this fun-loving cocktail with an air of mystery, I envision spaces that are cheerful.
 Places that promise a fun night with drinks flowing.
 I picture playing Cards Against Humanity or bar-hopping in upbeat yet chic places in town.
-Spaces that allow you to be silly, laugh a lot, and make wonderful memories of good times with those who share your zest for life.
+Rooms that allow you to be silly, laugh a lot, and make wonderful memories of good times with those who share your zest for life.

 Wondering what those interiors might look like?
 Let me share a few of my faves…